Sweet-Zip/Java-Hotel-Management-System/README.md

   4. Customer Checkin (Add Checkin Date)
   5. Customer Checkout (Add Checkout Date and calculate total price)
   6. And a lots more

+# Note in order to use this program you need to include all libraries that store in lib folder